sanko/Finance-Robinhood/README.md

     Finance::Robinhood::forgot_password('contact@example.com');

+It happens.
 This requests a password reset email to be sent from Robinhood.

 ## `change_password( ... )`

     Finance::Robinhood::change_password( $username, $password, $token );

-Robinhood sends a link to the registered email address when the `password_reset( ... )` function is called.
-In the email there is a link with the username and a token.
-You must provide a new password.
+When you've forgotten your password, the email Robinhood send contains a link to an online form where you may change your password.
+That link has a token you may use here to change the password as well.

+# User Information

+Brokerage firms must collect a lot of information about their customers due to IRS and SEC regulations.
+They also keep data to identify you internally.
+Here's how to access all of the data you entered when during registration and beyond.

+## `user_id( )`

+    my $user_id = $rh->user_id( );

+Returns the ID Robinhood uses to identify this particular account.
+You could also gather this information with the `user_info( )` method.

 ## `user_info( )`